gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 the bot replied.
 "This one is analyzing the gap in its database.
 It is clearly deliberate.
-This one's memory has been tampered with."
+Something erased the existence of this facility.
+That is unlikely to be good news," it added bleakly.

 Forty steps, fifty...
-"Is it because of that thing we knocked off you?"
+"Maybe you just can't find it because we knocked that thing off you," Maddy suggested to fill the silence.

 "Negative.
 The regulator was an involuntary alteration."
-Its chest light brightened momentarily as if it was scowling.
+Its chest light brightened angrily for a moment.
 "Lasercase attaches them to whatever bots it can catch, then uses them to catch more bots."